alanryn/personal-site/content/tips/recommended-products/index.md

 ```

-- Update the `product.json` template file to include the new `custom-recommendations` section.
+- Update the `product.json` template file (for Shopify 2.0 themes) to include the new `custom-recommendations` section.
 You can just add it to the end of the file and include it in the `order`; something like this:

 ```
     "product-recommendations": {